American Association for Public Broadband

 From Huntsville’s groundbreaking public–private partnership with Google Fiber to Loveland’s city-owned-and-operated Pulse Fiber, network operators in those communities will share real-world lessons on how they were able to turn infrastructure into opportunity.

-The livestreamed webinar will also include expert insights from Dr. Bento Lobo (University of Tennessee at Chattanooga) who will unpack the economic data behind smart city investments, while Paul Dickinson (Fiber Optic Sensing Association) will offer a glimpse into the next generation of intelligent infrastructure.
+The livestreamed webinar will feature Stacy Cantrell, Vice President Engineering for Huntsville Utilities; Brieana Reed-Harmel, Broadband Manager for Pulse Fiber; and will also include expert insights from Dr. Bento Lobo (University of Tennessee at Chattanooga) who will unpack the economic data behind smart city investments, while Paul Dickinson (Founder of Smart Infrastructure Solutions) will offer a glimpse into the next generation of intelligent infrastructure.

-As the panel dives into the why and how communities are transforming the local digital landscape, the forum will explore the technologies, policies, and partnerships powering the cities of tomorrow — and why doing nothing is the most expensive choice of all.
+As the panel dives into the why and how communities are transforming their local digital landscapes, the forum will explore the technologies, policies, and partnerships powering the cities of tomorrow — and why doing nothing is the most expensive choice of all.

 Fidium Moves to Undermine Arrowsic Municipal Fiber Network After Ignoring Maine Town for Years